RhettNorman/css-responsive-website-solved/README.md

 Acceptance criteria:

-- [ ] The responsive HTML meta tag is set.
+- [x] The responsive HTML meta tag is set.
-- [ ] The website should replicate the mockup for desktop, tablet, and mobile views, incorporating all aspects such as fonts, font sizes, colors, paddings, margins, gaps, etc.
+- [x] The website should replicate the mockup for desktop, tablet, and mobile views, incorporating all aspects such as fonts, font sizes, colors, paddings, margins, gaps, etc.
-- [ ] The hover styles are added for the desktop view for:
-  - The top navigation items
-  - The social icons of the teammate
-  - The links in the footer (social icons and labels, emails, phone numbers)
+- [x] The hover styles are added for the desktop view for: x- The top navigation items x- The social icons of the teammate x - The links in the footer (social icons and labels, emails, phone numbers)
-- [ ] The index.html file must remain unchanged.
+- [x] The index.html file must remain unchanged.
-- [ ] The styles.css file should remain unaltered.
+- [x] The styles.css file should remain unaltered.
 Any necessary styles should be appended to the /css/responsive.css file.
-- [ ] Media queries should address the following viewport ranges:
-  - Desktop: 1024px and above
-  - Tablets: 768px (0px) to 1023px
-  - Mobile devices: 360px (0px) to 767px
+- [x] Media queries should address the following viewport ranges: x- Desktop: 1024px and above x - Tablets: 768px (0px) to 1023px x - Mobile devices: 360px (0px) to 767px